Mohanavadivel-git/caasworkshop/lesson3.1.md

 $ vagrant up
 ```

-2. Navigate to https://api.oc.local:8443/console/ and look for your springboot-hello-world project.
-If you properly suspended your VM from Day 1, the project ought to still exist.
-If not, re-create the project using the steps below.
+2. SSH into the VM and select the springboot-hello-world project.

 ```bash
 # SSH into the VM